Jubensha: History

 Academic Yuqiao Liu, in the International Journal of Role-Playing, noted that script murder games initially originated in the West with games, such as Death Wears White in 2013, that were translated into Chinese.
 The genre "grew rapidly in China's role-playing game market" and the term jubensha (lit. 'scripted murder') was coined then.
 The style become popularized in 2015 "when reality shows with names like 'Lying Man,' 'Dinner Party Seduction,' and later 'Who's The Murderer,' showed celebrities playing whodunits" which led to the development of jubensha clubs that run games in this style.
 Jubensha scholar Rouyu Wen of Huazhong University of Science and Technology and Uppsala University stated that "while live-action roleplaying games are often a niche phenomenon in the West, it is almost as mainstream as digital games in China".

-In 2021 state-run media said there were around 6,500 jubesha companies registered in China, a rise of more than 60% from 2020.
+In 2021, state-run media said there were around 6,500 jubensha companies registered in China, a rise of more than 60% from 2020.
 During the COVID-19 pandemic, "Murder Mystery Game" (MMG) apps allowed people to play jubensha digitally.
 Following the easing of pandemic restrictions in China, more than 45,000 jubensha shops opened with nearly 10 million active players.
 It was estimated that the market would reach 23.89 billion Chinese Yuan (3 billion US dollars).
 Chinese market research firm iResearch reported in 2021 that script murder games had become the third most popular form of entertainment for Chinese people, behind watching movies and playing sports.
 A 2021 report on physical jubensha consumers in China found that nearly 75% of them were under 30, and over 60 percent of players took part in two or more jubensha games per month.
 Vogue Business viewed the success of the "substantial market" as "based on high-quality content" and young people with a "huge appetite for suspense-driven interactive narratives where the players themselves take control".
 In 2022, jubensha venues in Singapore began to expand with scripts that originated in China; these games are either run in Chinese or with scripts translated into English.